 What are the most common dog health problems?

 - ear infections – these can be caused by allergies, yeast or ear mites.
 Surgery can be needed for chronic infections.

 - fleas – your vet can give you advice on the best flea treatment for your dog.

 - dermatitis – this bacterial infection can become more bothersome if left untreated.
 Your vet can prescribe antibiotics, anti-inflammatory treatments or steroids.

 - Vomiting – this can be caused by anything from parasites to pancreatitis.

 Does dog insurance cover pre-existing medical conditions?

 Most policies won’t cover pre-existing medical conditions, especially breed-specific health problems.
-For example, King Charles Spaniels often suffer from eye problems and heart conditions, while Pugs can develop serious respiratory problems due to their flat faces.
-It’s unlikely that these types of conditions will be covered by your dog insurance.
+For example, King Charles Spaniels often suffer from eye problems and heart conditions, Labradors can develop joint conditions, while German Shepherds can suffer from hip and elbow dysplasia.

 A small number of pet insurance providers will cover recent medical issues – that is, problems your pet had before the policy began (usually within the past two years).

 This sort of specialist dog insurance policy may be more expensive though, so shop around and compare to see if it suits your needs and budget.